 I emphasize that the treasures of Jewish wisdom have always constituted the source on which Zionism drew.
-Consequently, it would not be correct to limit oneself to the tripartite paradigm that ostensibly shaped Zionism exclusively: Emancipation/Secularization—Antisemitism—Modern Nationalism.
+Consequently, it would not be correct to limit oneself to the tripartite paradigm that ostensibly shaped Zionism exclusively: emancipation-secularization/antisemitism/modern nationalism.
 This paradigm is correct regarding the diaspora in Christian countries but less so for those in Islamic lands in the late nineteenth century.
-It represents the immediate factors that shaped the national ethos of Zionism in the Christian countries of Eastern, Central and Western Europe.
+It represents the immediate factors that shaped the national ethos of Zionism in the Christian countries of eastern, central and western Europe.
 But the deepest roots of the birth of Zionism will always be cultural.
 Zionism’s drawing on the messianic idea embodies a universal aspiration for the land that is its objective.
 Moreover, the Zionism that was impelled by pogroms and crises, that reflected aspirations for shelter and response to existential distress, drew on cultural roots as well.
 The substantive difference between these approaches reflects the quality and motives of Zionism in the respective diasporas.

 Moreover, it should be emphasized that Jewish nationalism preceded European nationalism in all respects, having faced and challenged the mighty empires of the ancient East.
 Jewish nationalism thus derives substantially from the Biblical era, in which the Jews were ‘the true proto-nation’, as Adrian Hastings declared.